juribalimited/deploy-appm-gateway/README.md

 3. Networking

     The networking tab allows you to select an existing network or **create a new virtual network**.
 By default a new virtual network and subnets are created, however using the drop down menu you can select an existing network held within your Azure subscription.
-The virtual network requires three subnets for gateway resources, guest virtual machines and the guacamole container.
+The virtual network requires two subnets, one for gateway webapp and one guest virtual machines.
 You can also amend the Network Security Group names on this page if required.
     * Juriba **suggests** creating a new network as the subnet settings <u>**will overwrite**</u> any existing subnets held within the network selected.
     ```diff
     - Any subnets on an existing network will be removed!